import casadi as cs

 x_B = SX.sym("x_B")

-x_C = SX.sym("x_C")For the inlet flow rates, we declare single symbolic variable for \(\dot{n}_A\) and evaluate the value of \(\dot{n}_B\) as a constraint built-in the model.
+x_C = SX.sym("x_C")For the inlet flow rates, we declare a single symbolic variable for \(\dot{n}_A\) and evaluate the value of \(\dot{n}_B\) as a constraint built into the model.
 Notice here that we can use numerical ndot_t and symbolic ndot_A in the same expression, illustrating the interoperability of CasADi’s symbolics and plain Python numbers.

 ndot_A = SX.sym("ndot_A")